 - APR rates, loan terms and repayment options depend on the lender

 - Not all Credible partners offer cosigner release

 - Undergrad rates — Fixed: 3.65%-16.43%

 - Graduate rates: Vary by lender

-Credible is a free online marketplace that partners with private student loan lenders like Ascent, Citizens Bank, Discover, College Ave, EdvestinU, InvestED, MEFA and Sallie Mae.
+Credible isn’t a lender.
+It is a free online marketplace that partners with private student loan lenders like Ascent, Citizens Bank, College Ave, EdvestinU, INvestEd, Custom Choice, MEFA and Sallie Mae.
 Students and cosigners can apply for prequalification with a soft credit check and compare offers from different lenders at once.

-The Better Rate guarantees potential borrowers the lowest rates or Credible will pay a $200 gift card.
+The Best Rate Guarantee potential borrowers the lowest rates or Credible will pay a $200 gift card (terms apply).
 With most lenders, you can borrow up to the total cost of attendance, and the repayment plans range from five to 20 years.
-Since Credible is a marketplace, loan terms, minimum loan amount and credit score varies by lender.
+Since Credible is a marketplace, loan terms, minimum loan amounts and credit score requirements vary by lender.